ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * If the batch size is too large, it may not fit in the memory of the producer or the consumer.
 * If the consumer wants to stop processing, he can do so no sooner than he receives the entire batch.

 ### Observer

 In the Observer pattern, one or many consumers subscribe to the producer's events.
-The producer asynchronously _pushes_ events to all subscribed consumers as soon as they become available.
+The producer asynchronously _pushes_ events to all subscribed consumers as soon as they are generated.
 The consumer can unsubscribe from the producer if it does not need further events.

 ![Observer](/images/Observer.png)